 The Aggregate and Petrographic Laboratory (APL) at the Turner-Fairbank Highway Research Center (TFHRC) provides facilities for the evaluation, preparation, and testing of aggregate sources, products, and samples for use in concrete, asphalt mixtures, and granular base course applications.
-Staffed by an experienced geologist and petrographer, the APL is able to conduct research, work with other TFHRC laboratories in characterizing research materials and deterioration mechanisms, and assist in forensic evaluations of construction materials for others within Federal Highway Administration (FHWA) and with State departments of transportation (DOTs).
+Staffed by an experienced geologist and petrographer, the APL is able to conduct research, work with other TFHRC laboratories in characterizing research materials and deterioration mechanisms, and assist in forensic evaluations of construction materials for Federal Highway Administration (FHWA) and other Federal and State agencies.

 Recent Accomplishments and Contributions

 - Mengesha Beyene, Richard Meininger & Jose F. Munoz (2022): Mineralogic and petrographic evaluation of aggregate quality – effect on compressive strength of concretepavement, International Journal of Pavement Engineering, DOI: 10.1080/10298436.2022.2088756; https://doi.org/10.1080/10298436.2022.2088756

 - Mengesha Beyene & Richard Meininger, 2021, A case study of distress mechanism(s) in a concrete structure foundation in the saturated zone and above the saturated zone, Journal of Microscopy, October 6, 2021; https://doi.org/10.1111/jmi.13068